pholeth/GptTeacher/blog.md

 };
 ```

-We now have the UI, the logic to handle the chat bot, all the needed blocks to build and complete build the app.
-In the future,
-the app can be easily extended by adding the features that the language agent can speak and the user replies in voice, like the real conversation, by using the services from the cloud providers such as AWS, Azure or Google cloud.
+We now have all the connecting pieces to complete the app.
+In the future, the app can be easily integrated with the features that the language agent can speak (text-to-voice) and the user replies in voice (voice-to-text), like the actual real conversation, by using the services from the cloud providers such as AWS, Azure or Google cloud.

 ## Conclusion

-The article has presented how to build a chat bot with ChatGPT using OpenAI API.
-Once again, it is shown how easy nowadays to build a smart and interesting app with just some simple tasks.
+To recap, the article has presented how to build a chat bot with ChatGPT.
+Once again, it is shown how easy nowadays to build a smart and interesting app with just some simple steps.
 The article also took a chance to introduce React Native, a React-based framework that helps building the mobile apps for cross platforms.
-I believe it is a great solution that has reduced the cost in developing apps for each separate platform.
-In addition, the code is simple and intuitive, even if you're totally new to React, the code itself is also self explanatory, making it quick and easy to get into development.
+I believe it is a great solution to reduce the cost of developing apps for each separate platform.
+In addition, the RN code, which is based on React, which is well-known for quick learning curve, is simple and intuitive.
+Even if you're totally new to React, the code itself is also self explanatory, making it quick and easy to get right into development.
 Especially for those, who come from Web background, now can jump into the mobile area directly without much hassles.

-Combining both, I believe there are plenty of exciting spaces and applications that can utilize both technologies.
+Combining both, I believe there will be plenty of exciting spaces and applications that can utilize both technologies.
 The creativity is again limitless!
+Thank you.

 ### Source code

-You can find the source code from the zip file for the complete app.
-It is not exactly the same but the main idea is the same.
+You can find the source code from the zip file for the complete working app.

 ### Publishing the app